Performance and Complexity Trade-off Optimization of Speech Models During Training: Case study 2: Voice activity detection

 \subsection{Experiments}

 We first train a CRNNVAD model with fixed complexity to be used as a baseline.
-Then, we train multiple instances of DynCRNNVAD -- the dynamic variant -- starting from the same conditions as CRNNVAD, but targeting different lower limits of complexity optimization by limiting the minimum value of the $\lambda$ parameters.
+Then, we train multiple instances of DynCRNNVAD (the dynamic variant) starting from the same conditions as CRNNVAD, but targeting different lower limits of complexity \reviewhl{by restricting the lower bound of $\kappa$ in Eq. \ref{eq:kappa-parameter}}.

 We train CRNNVAD for 200 epochs using Binary Cross Entropy Loss as the sole training objective, defined as